 Now I will scratch the lenses with my pointy carbon steel Mora knife.

-Well, this knife is very sharp and pointy, I was scratching with moderate force, but lenses look almost untouched, with only small, hard to see scratches.
-All flashlight’s lenses performed the same.
+Well, this knife is very sharp and pointy, I was scratching with moderate force, but the lenses look almost untouched, with only small, hard-to-see scratches.
+All flashlight lenses performed the same.
 You can see some scratches on Convoy’s lens, but all flashlights have the same scratches.

 Conclusion: You’d also look stupid when you asked for 40 redundant keys in your local shop.

 Have you ever been afraid of leaving your flashlight for a night in very cold conditions?
 I was.
 For this, I have a 14-hour, -25°C (-13°F) test in the refrigerator.
 All flashlights are in a closed plastic box, with some water (just 1-2 spoons, to imitate night moisture).
 With batteries, but turned off.

 All flashlights are working fine, and the battery voltage remained the same.

 Now I know I can safely leave a flashlight outside during the night when sleeping in a forest (as I did before, but now at least I know it is safe)